Taitava/obsidian-shellcommands-documentation/Index.md

 ![[Settings-main-shell-commands-tab.png]]
 (An example screenshot from the main settings view of SC version `0.10.0`.
 You can tell it's taken on Windows, because the shell command previews show an escape character `` ` `` that is used by *PowerShell*, instead of `\`, that is used by e.g. *Bash* on Linux and Macintosh.
 Also, the hotkeys `Ctrl` + `G` and `Ctrl` + `Shift` + `G` indicate that the screenshot is not taken on Macintosh, which would have `Cmd` instead of `Ctrl`.)

+# History
+<small>This page was last modified on <strong>2022-12-05</strong> and created on 2021-10-03. <a href="https://github.com/Taitava/obsidian-shellcommands-documentation/commits/main/./Index.md">See page edit history</a>.</small>